 Incident Management Team

-Council established an Incident Management Team to oversee and coordinate how the organisation responded to the evolving situation.
-This ensured a consistent, coordinated, fast and flexible response for our staff and community.
+Council has an Incident Management Team overseeing and coordinating how the organisation responds to the situation.
+This ensures a consistent, coordinated, fast and flexible response for our staff and community.

 Increased hygiene protocols